aoliver44/taxaHFE/README.md

                         Write an output for pre and post super filter results, overridden by --disable_super_filter (default: False)
   --nperm <numeric>     Number of taxaHFE RF permutations (default: 40) -n <numeric>, --ncores <numeric>
                         Number of parallel processes to run in certain portions of taxaHFE that support parallel processing.
-To limit overall resource usage of taxaHFE, limit the amount of resources available to the container (e.g. --cpus=4 for Docker) (default: 2)
+To limit overall resource usage of taxaHFE, limit the amount of resources available to the container (e.g. --cpus=4 for Docker).
+Note that total resources needed are parallel_workers * ncores. (default: 2)

 TaxaHFE-ML specific arguments:
   Options to pass to TaxaHFE-ML for machine learning and SHAP analysis of TaxaHFE features